Language Localization with fMRI

 Brain electrical activity recorded from the scalp provides a millisecond by millisecond index of neural events underlying the processing of information.
 The brain contains neurons in the auditory cortex that are specialized for detecting variations in sound.
 These cells are important for analyzing complex sounds and distinguishing between different consonants.
 We have shown that when these cells are damaged, the result is a problem in comprehending language.
 In the lab, we are utilizing a novel technique called “steady-state potentials” to record the neural activity generated in the brain as the listener hears sounds that are changing rapidly.
 We are conducting a cross-sectional analysis of steady-state evoked responses to rapid frequency changes in sound in normal school-aged children of different ages and children with language problems.

 Landau-Kleffner syndrome (LKS) is a disorder of childhood onset characterized by an acquired aphasia that emerges in association with epileptic or epileptiform electroencephalographic abnormalities.
 The loss of language occurs after a period of normal development and typically results in severe impairment of both the comprehension and production of speech.
-Electroencephalograms (EEGs) recorded around the time of the regression regularly demonstrate severe epileptic or epileptiform abnormalities.
-In their original description, Landau and Kleffner (1957) posited that this abnormal brain electrical activity plays a causal role in the aphasia by disrupting the function of cortical networks required for normal language function.
+Electroencephalograms (EEGs) recorded around the time of the regression regularly demonstrate severe epileptiform abnormalities, that may be most evident during sleep.
+This abnormal brain electrical activity is thought to play a causal role in the aphasia by disrupting the function of cortical networks required for normal language function.
 We have a special interest in defining the underlying basis of the disorder and the most appropriate treatment.